Last Updated on

 Opening hours: 7:15am – 12:30 pm and 4.00 pm – 7.00 pm.

-Have you visited these churches in Rome?
+Have you seen these Caravaggio paintings in Rome?
 If not, pin this article for later, here:

 Latest posts by Violeta Matei (see all)

 - Rome Walking Tours Self Guided – Sightseeing without the Crowds - January 15, 2020

 - Kato Paphos Archaeological Park – UNESCO Heritage Site & Great Coastal Walk in Cyprus - January 13, 2020